JGuetschow/UNFCCC_non-AnnexI_data/README.md

 The code has not been tested under Windows and Mac OS.

 ### Update BUR, NC, and NDC submissions
 The maintainers of this repository will update the list of submissions and the downloaded pdf files frequently.
-However, in some cases you might want to have the data early and
+However, in some cases you might want to have the data early and do the download yourself.
+To avoid merge conflicts, please do this on a clean branch in your fork and make sure your branch is in sync with `main`.
-TODO: develop a method to avoid conflicts here. e.G. only a few maintainers commit the raw data and all others use that or if they need updated raw data only use that locally. (set up a branch in the main repo to do that)

-To update BUR, NC, and NDC submissions first make sure your branch is in sync with `main` to avoid conflict when merging your branch later.
-To update the list of submissions run `make update-bur` in the main project folder.
+* **BUR**: To update the list of submissions run `make update-bur` in the main project folder.
 This will create a new list of submissions.
+To actually download the files run `make download-bur`.
-To actually download the files run `make download-bur`
+* **NC**: To update the list of submissions run `make update-nc` in the main project folder.
+This will create a new list of submissions.
+To actually download the files run `make download-nc`.
+* **NDC**: For the NDC submissions we use the list published in [openclimatedata/ndcs](https://github.com/openclimatedata/ndcs) which receives daily updates.
+To  download the files run `make download-ndc`.

+All download scripts create files listing the new downloads in the folder *downloaded_data/UNFCCC*. the filenames use the format *00\_new\_downloads\_\<type\>-YYYY-MM-DD.csv* where *\<type\>* is *bur*, *nc*, or *ndc*.
+Currently, only one file per type and day is stored, so if you run the download script more than once on a day you will overwrite your frist file (likely with an empty file as you have already downloaded everything) (see also [issue #2](https://github.com/JGuetschow/UNFCCC_non-AnnexI_data/issues/2)).

 ### Adding new datasets
 See section [Contributing] below.